CopperSpice API 2.0.0

 void QProcess::setWorkingDirectory ( const QString dir)

 Sets the working directory to dir.
-QProcess will start the process in this directory.
-The default behavior is to start the process in the working directory of the calling process.
+QProcess will start the command in this given directory.
+If this method is not called, the default behavior is to start the command in the current working directory.

 See also